-If you see faint images, you can be sure that either the backlight inverter or the backlights themselves are the failure point in your TV.
+If you see faint images, you can be sure that either the backlight inverter or the backlights themselves are the failure points in your TV.

 Confirm that the inverter is properly supplying power, then you will need to completely disassemble your TV to access the backlights.

-These cold soldered connectors are a notorious failure point on Samsung TVs, but can be easily fixed if you are willing to re-solder a joint yourself.
+For horizontal LED strips, the cold soldered connectors are a notorious failure point on Samsung TVs but can be easily fixed if you are willing to re-solder a joint yourself.

-Equally commonly, the LED backlights themselves can fail.
-This is due to repeated current over powering, which over time causes thermal degradation of the LEDs leading to burnout.
+Equally commonly, and for both types of backlight, the LEDs themselves can fail.
+This is due to repeated current overpowering, which over time causes thermal degradation of the LEDs leading to burnout.

 You need to remove the back panel, remove all of the circuit boards and connectors, then another layer of screws for the front panel, and only when you have fully removed the LCD panel can you get to the backlights.